gaehlerm/SoftwareEngineering/README.md

 An alternative to abstract baseclasses are protocols.
 They are mostly equivalent, so I won't go into further details here.

+// should I add an example never the less?

 ## C++

 C++ has some particularities like pointers, arrays, a preprocessor and header files that make the language somewhat special.
-Thus I'd like to explain some of the things where C++ tics while other programming languages toc.
+Thus I'd like to explain some of the things where C++ tics while other programming languages tac.

 C++ has been developed by Bjarne Stroustrup and published in the 80ies.
 He took the existing C programming language and added object orientation to it, along with some other things.
 So yes, it is an old language, but it is still around and will accompany us for several more decades.
 Thanks to the constant development of the language, it has overcome many of the ancient problems that it brought along.
 At the same time, C++ is a very good example to learn a lot about programming languages and how they evolved.
 As I used C++ in some of the examples here, I’m going to explain here some of the particularities of this programming language.